alicebibaud/RCOS/64bitLinuxOSs.md

 ### Red Hat Enterprise Linux (RHEL) ###
 incompatible <= 7.8

 docker-compose is only compatible with 64-bit operating systems.
-I wasn't able to find this information online, because the official site with that answer is blocked by a paywall [INSERT LINK DOES RED HAT SUPPORT DOCKER COMPOSE].
+I wasn't able to find this information online, because the [official site](https://access.redhat.com/solutions/1586663) with that answer is blocked by a paywall.
 I hope this list saves you a bit of time in your development.